 Nature of the award:

-The award will be publicly acknowledged at a national or international conference such as the Nexus Summit and Collaborating Across Borders.
+The award will be publicly acknowledged at national and international conference such as the Nexus Summit or Collaborating Across Borders.

 Selection Criteria: